-Cell phone must be turned off or on silent during class time.
+Cell phone must be turned off or on silent during class time and placed in the school-provided box.
 Should a staff members' attention be drawn to the cell phone, or electronic device, it will be immediately confiscated for the class disruption.
-If your cell phone or electronic device becomes an issue, the following may occur: it will be taken away for 24 hours, withheld until a parent comes in for a conference, or turned in each day at the beginning of the school day and returned at the end of the school day, in addition to you being placed on in-house suspension for one day and being assigned to restorative circle.
+If your cell phone or electronic device becomes an issue, the following may occur: it will be taken away for 24 hours, withheld until a parent/guardian comes in for a conference, or turned in each day at the beginning of the school day and returned at the end of the school day, in addition to you participating in restorative practices or being placed on in-house suspension for one day.